 Finger symptoms are somewhat of an in-between problem.
 Many of the symptoms of anxiety that affect the fingers are not what people typically think of when they think of anxiety, but because so few terrible diseases occur in the fingers, the symptoms only cause more anxiety when combined with other symptoms.

 You may not associate anxiety with your fingers, but anxiety has an effect on every single part of your body.
-Find out more about what your anxiety says about you and how to treat it by taking my free anxiety test now.
+If your fingers are affected it means your anxiety may be severe.
+Take our free 7 minute anxiety test to score your anxiety symptoms and see treatment options.

 Never Your Only Symptom